smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 If Theron or Asterion knew Minos was incapacitated, the civil war would escalate.
 Both would claim the right to rule in his place.
 More blood.
 More chaos.

-Better to maintain the fiction.
+She decided it was better to maintain the fiction.
 The King was secure in his chambers, protected by the royal guard, making decisions through his Queen.

-A lie.
-But a useful one.

 Prokles bowed.
 "Is there anything else, Your Majesty?"

-"The girl.
-Thalia.
-How is she?"

-"Still sleeping.
-The physician says her fever is breaking.
-The leg will heal, given time."

-"Good.
-When she wakes, I need to speak with her."

-"Of course, Your Majesty."
+"You are dismissed?"

 Prokles withdrew.
 The door closed softly.